How do you get more traffic to your blog or website? There are plenty of ways to increase web traffic, but some methods are better than others.

 By publishing content that provides value to other sites in your industry, you have the opportunity to create a whole additional traffic source beyond organic search.

 Lifehacker’s tagline “Do everything better” is a bold assertion that users can hack their way to success in life.
-(Ironic, perhaps, that we are doing the same here when it comes to your content strategy.)
+(Ironic, perhaps, that we are doing the same regarding your content strategy here.)

 The blog offers helpful, often time-saving and money-saving tips for how to work better, live longer, and lead a happier life.